A US Bank Puts Crypto in Your Checking App: What SoFi’s Consumer Launch Really Changes

 • Cross-sell lift: changes in checking balances, card spend, and credit uptake among crypto users vs. control cohorts.

-• Incident rate: custody exceptions, fraud tickets, and complaint ratios during drawdowns.
+• Incident rate: custody exceptions, illegal deception tickets, and complaint ratios during drawdowns.

 • Stablecoin clarity: reserves design, attestation frequency, and redemption mechanics for the planned USD stablecoin. ([Business Wire][1])